mambuzrrr/YouTube_Downloader/README.md

 ## Important Notes

-- Currently, this downloader only supports audio-only MP3 downloads.
+- The downloader now supports both **audio** and **video** output:
-- Video downloads (e.g., MP4) are not supported yet but may be added in future versions.
+  - Audio formats: **MP3, M4A, AAC, OPUS, WAV, FLAC, ALAC, OGG** (conversion requires FFmpeg).
+  - Video format: **MP4** (downloads best video + best audio and merges them with FFmpeg).
+You can choose the target resolution in the UI (Auto / 360p / 480p / 720p / 1080p / 1440p / 2160p).
-- FFmpeg must be installed and accessible via your system PATH for audio extraction to work.
+- **FFmpeg is required** and must be installed and available on your system `PATH` for audio conversion, metadata embedding, thumbnail embedding, and merging video+audio into MP4.
-- The downloader uses yt-dlp internally, which supports a wide variety of YouTube URLs and playlist formats.
-- If you experience errors related to FFmpeg, double-check your FFmpeg installation and PATH variable.
+- The app stores a single settings file in the user home (e.g. `~/.brejax_settings.json`) to persist preferences (last folder, format, bitrate, resolution, checkboxes). **No per-download JSON files** are written by default.
+- If a selected MP4 resolution isn't available for a particular video, `yt-dlp` will select the closest available stream that matches your choice.
+- This tool runs locally - no uploads to third-party servers.
+Use it only for private, educational, or archival purposes and respect YouTube's Terms of Service and copyright law.
+- If you see FFmpeg-related errors, verify `ffmpeg -version` works in a terminal and that the executable is on your PATH.

 ---